they-them/they-them/README.md

 #### About Me

-I'm a non-binary generalist full-stack engineer working in Montreal, Quebec :canada:
+I'm a non-binary generalist and full-stack engineer working in Montreal, Quebec. :canada:

 #### What I'm doing:

-- :euro: I work at [Bitrise](https://bitrise.io) on tooling for the support team.
+- :euro: I'm currently working at [Bitrise](https://bitrise.io) developing internal tooling for the support team.
 - :spider: I'm working on [web scraping Canadian financial institutions for transaction data](https://github.com/web-scraping-adventures).
-- :speech_balloon: I built a [learning resource for working with the Slack slash command API](https://slash.wiki).
+- :speech_balloon: I'm building a [learning resource for working with the Slack slash command API](https://slash.wiki).

 #### What I've done: